What is bioavailability?

 Let’s use medium-chain triglyceride (MCT) supplements as an example.
 Many people take MCT supplements for cardiovascular benefits and other health reasons.

 Some brands may contain pure MCT oil, where the coconut oil has been put through a process known as fractionation to isolate the MCTs themselves.
-Other supplements may just use pure coconut oil, which is made up of only an estimated 55% MCTs.
-Pure MCT oil is also more rapidly absorbed by your body than pure coconut oil.
+Other supplements, however, just use pure coconut oil, which is made up of only an estimated 55% MCTs.

 3. Do the ingredients interact with each other (or with other supplements you’re taking)?